Roo-key/ece4160/docs/lab12.md

 </code></pre>

 <h2>Initial Design: Offboard</h2>
-Offboard, I used a jupyter notebook to send commands to the robot and interpret received data.
+<p>Offboard, I used a jupyter notebook to send commands to the robot and interpret received data.
 Similar to in lab 11, I built a robot class that can command the robot over bluetooth to perform the localization function.
-I also created python functions to command the robot to drive forward and turn, as well as callback functions to interpret sensor data received over bluetooth.
+I also created python functions to command the robot to drive forward and turn, as well as callback functions to interpret sensor data received over bluetooth.</p>

-</pre><code>#Definition of robot class
+<pre><code>#Definition of robot class
 class RealRobot():

     #A class to interact with the real robot, based off code from lab 11